Prostitution in Saudi Arabia

-Prostitution in Saudi Arabia is illegal.
-Prostitution is punishable by prison and flogging.
-In April 2020, the flogging punishment was abolished by the order of the Saudi Supreme Court General Commission, and is now limited to jail time or fines.
+Prostitution is illegal in Saudi Arabia, and is punishable by imprisonment and fines.
+Flogging was also a possible punishment until April 2020 when it was abolished by the order of the Saudi Supreme Court General Commission.
 Foreign nationals are also deported after punishment.
 If the parties are also charged with adultery, fornication and sodomy, which can apply to both the prostitute and the client since all sexual activity outside a lawful marriage is illegal, the punishment can be death.

-Prostitutes tend to be mostly from Nigeria, Ethiopia, Yemen, Morocco,and Tajikistan.
+Prostitutes tend to be mostly from Nigeria, Ethiopia, Yemen, Morocco, and Tajikistan.

 The Religious Police are responsible for carrying out floggings.
 Prostitutes may be whipped in public.
 Some of these have been carried out excessively and deaths have resulted.

+In June 2007, 80 women were sent to trial for prostitution and 20 men for trafficking or pimping.

 However, the punishment of flogging was abolished in April 2020, and replaced by fines or jail time.
 Foreign prostitutes who are arrested by the Saudi vice police face deportation.

-In June 2007, 80 women were sent to trial for prostitution and 20 men for trafficking or pimping.
+History

+Historically, prostitution was connected to slavery in Saudi Arabia.
+The Islamic Law formally prohibited prostitution.
+However, since the principle of concubinage in Islam in Islamic Law allowed a man to have sexual intercourse with his female slave, prostitution in the Islamic world was commonly practiced by a pimp selling his female slave on the slave market to a client, who was then allowed to have sex with her as her new owner; the client would then cancel his purchase and return the slave to her pimp on the pretext of discontent, which was a legal and accepted method for prostitution in the Islamic world.

+Female slaves were used as nurses in Saudi Arabia, a profession which was equated with prostitution.

+After the abolition of slavery in Saudi Arabia in 1962, former slaves were often forced to rely on prostitution to survive.